masitamohamad/Web-Visualization-Dashboard/README.md

 ### Deployment

-HTML files for site deployment:
+This repository contains all the HTML files for dashboard deployment.

 https://masitamohamad.github.io/Web-Visualization-Dashboard/